camilledamore/Implicit-Bias/README.md

-# Does Race or Language Influence Implicit Biases?
+# Does Race or Language Influence Implicit Bias?
 An analysis of data from an implicit bias test conducted on economics students.

 ## Introduction